 The Texas Land Market Latest Developments report contains an analysis of Texas land markets.
 The reported sales consist of a sample of verified transactions.
-The report does not include all land sales transacted in Texas.
-The statistics reflect a mixture of land uses and conditions and represent the market for large rural land tracts (the minimum land size is region specific due to the varied tract sizes sold in each region).
-The statistics in the report reflect general trends without regard to land use or type.
+The report does not include all Texas land sales.
+The statistics reflect a mixture of land uses and conditions and represent the market for large rural land tracts (the minimum land size is region-specific due to the varied tract sizes sold in each region).
+Statistics in the report reflect general trends without regard to land use or type.
 The analysis reports quarterly, annualized changes using moving averages as they generally minimize noisy, short-term fluctuations and provide a long-term indication of market trends.
-The median values are also reported as they are most stable representation of market conditions at any point.
+Median values are also reported, because they are the most stable representation of market conditions at any point.

-Second quarter developments reflected the turbulence of economies and societies reeling from the coronavirus.
-The unprecedented cessation of economic activity took a toll on Texas, and the southeast as numbers of transactions and total dollar volume contracted.
-In normal times, those negative developments on a broad front would signal emerging weakened conditions.
-However, the economic environment has radically changed from the first quarter.
-Currently, market professionals report a noticeable uptick in interest with increased inquiries.
-In addition, views of Real Estate Center’s online rural land data spiked 63 percent in the past month.
+The fourth quarter posted very strong results given the turbulence created by COVID.
+The unprecedented cessation of economic activity took its toll throughout Texas and the Southeast as numbers of transactions and total dollar volume contracted in the second quarter.
+Under normal circumstances, those negative developments on a broad front would signal weakened prospects.
+However, the economic environment has radically changed from the moribund second quarter.
+Currently, market professionals report a flood of interest in land purchases.

 |Digital and Print||2268||https://www.recenter.tamu.edu/articles/research-article/TexasLandMarket-2268|| https://assets.recenter.tamu.edu/Documents/Articles/2268.pdf|